albayona/devekCodeTest/README.md

-# Chat Application
+Chat Application

 This is a real-time chat application hosted on an AWS S3 bucket for front-end deployment, with a FastAPI backend and a WebSocket server handling communication.

-## Live Application

-You can access the chat app here: [Chat App](http://andresbayonadebek.s3-website.us-east-2.amazonaws.com/)

-## Features

-- **User Authentication**: Sign up and log in securely using your email and password.
-- **Group Chat**: Join existing groups and communicate in real-time.
-- **WebSocket Integration**: Instant message updates with a Node.js WebSocket server.
-- **AWS Hosting**: The front-end is deployed using AWS S3 for static hosting.

-## How to Use

-1. **Sign Up**
-   - Navigate to `/signup`
-   - Enter your name, email, and password to create an account.

-2. **Log In**
-   - Go to `/login`
-   - Use your registered email and password to access the chat platform.

-3. **Join a Group**
-   - Browse the available chat groups.
-   - Select a group to join the conversation.

-4. **Start Chatting**
-   - Send and receive messages in real-time with other users in the group.

-## Technology Stack

-- **Front-end**: React (deployed on AWS S3)
-- **Back-end**: FastAPI (handles authentication and data management)
-- **WebSocket Server**: Node.js (manages real-time messaging)
-- **Database**: PostgreSQL (stores user and chat data)

-## Deployment Details

-- The front-end is built in `devekCodeTest/Front-end/devek/build` and deployed to AWS S3.
-- The FastAPI backend is located in `devekCodeTest/Back-end/AuthHistoryProject`.
-- The WebSocket server is in `devekCodeTest/Back-end/WebSocketsServer` and runs with `app.js` as the entry point.

-## Future Enhancements

-- Private messaging
-- User profile customization
-- Notifications for new messages
-- Improved UI/UX design

-## Contributing
+Live Application

+You can access the chat app here: Chat App

+Features

+User Authentication: Sign up and log in securely using your email and password.

+Group Chat: Join existing groups and communicate in real-time.

+WebSocket Integration: Instant message updates with a Node.js WebSocket server.

+AWS Hosting: The front-end is deployed using AWS S3 for static hosting.

+How to Use

+Sign Up

+Navigate to /signup

+Enter your name, email, and password to create an account.

+Log In

+Go to /login

+Use your registered email and password to access the chat platform.

+Join a Group

+Browse the available chat groups.

+Select a group to join the conversation.

+Start Chatting

+Send and receive messages in real-time with other users in the group.

+Technology Stack

+Front-end: React (deployed on AWS S3)

+Back-end: FastAPI (handles authentication and data management, deployed on Google Cloud)

+WebSocket Server: Node.js with Socket.IO (manages real-time messaging)

+Database: SQLAlchemy with a local SQLite database

+Authentication: JWT-based authentication for secure login

+Deployment Details

+The front-end is built in devekCodeTest/Front-end/devek/build and deployed to AWS S3.

+The FastAPI backend is located in devekCodeTest/Back-end/AuthHistoryProject and deployed on Google Cloud.

+The WebSocket server is in devekCodeTest/Back-end/WebSocketsServer, runs with app.js as the entry point, and is implemented using Socket.IO.

+Future Enhancements

+Private messaging

+User profile customization

+Notifications for new messages

+Improved UI/UX design

+Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit pull requests.

-## Contact
+Contact

 For any issues or support, please reach out to the project owner.

 # Local Setup Guide